iaincollins/icarus/README.md

 "ICARUS Terminal.exe" serves as both a launcher and a shell to render the graphical interface.
 It creates new terminal windows by spawing itself with the `--terminal` and `--port` flags).
 All terminal processes exit when the launcher terminates.

-"ICARUS Terminal.exe" uses [a fork of a webview wrapper for Go/C++](https://github.com/iaincollins/webview) which uses the Microsoft Edge/Chromium engine to render the interface.
+"ICARUS Terminal.exe" uses [a fork of a webview wrapper for Go/C++](https://github.com/iaincollins/webview) which uses the Microsoft Edge/Chromium engine included in Windows to render the interface.
 This library has been manually bundled with this project in `resources/dll`, along with a suitable loader from Microsoft.
+This project does not install it's own webview rendering engine and uses the one built into Windows.

 There can be multiple instances of "ICARUS Terminal.exe" running.
-It designed to allow you to pin multiple windows to a single screen, or run multiple windows across different screens.
+ICARUS Terminal is designed to allow you to pin multiple windows to a single screen, or run multiple windows across different screens.
 The first instance will be designated as the "launcher" window.
 The launcher will have a different interface to the terminal windows and is responsible for starting and stopping the background service, for checking for updates and for shutting down terminal windows when the main window (the launcher) is closed.

 ### ICARUS Service.exe

 "ICARUS Service.exe" is a self contained service, websocket server and a static webserver.
-The service interfaces with the game, broadcasts events to terminals and allows the graphical interface to be accessed remotely.
-It is invoked automatically by "ICARUS Terminal.exe" and stops when "ICARUS Terminal.exe" terminates.
+The service interfaces with the game, broadcasts events to terminals (using a two way socket based API) and allows the graphical interface to be accessed remotely from computers, tablets and phones.
+ICARUS Service is invoked automatically by "ICARUS Terminal.exe" and is stopped when "ICARUS Terminal.exe" is quit.

-The web interface is written in Next.js/React and is statically exported and the assets bundled inside "ICARUS Service.exe", making it a self contained service that can be used without "ICARUS Terminal.exe", by connecting to the service via a web browser - an approach which makes the codebase highly portable, as "ICARUS Terminal.exe" only needs to handle native OS Window management and the software updating mechanism.
+The user interface is written in Next.js/React and is statically exported and the assets bundled inside "ICARUS Service.exe", making it an entirely self contained service that can be used without "ICARUS Terminal.exe", by connecting to the service via a web browser - an approach which makes the codebase highly portable, as it leaves "ICARUS Terminal.exe" to handle interactions with native OS APIs for things like window management and software updates.

-All terminals (and any web clients) connect to the same single instance of service which receives and broadcasts messages to all of them using a websocket interface, there should only ever one instance of "ICARUS Service.exe" running at a time
+All terminals (and any web clients) connect to the same single instance of service which receives and broadcasts messages to all of them using a websocket interface.
+There should only ever one instance of "ICARUS Service.exe" running at a time.
+It defaults to runnning on port 3300, although this is configurable at run time using command line flags.

 ## Building